tilemill-project/tilemill/platforms/osx/PACKAGE.md

 These are steps to setup tilemill to be portable within an .app bundle.

-This is only necessary for developers that wish to build a fully distributable tilemill.app without requiring any other installation steps.
+This is only necessary for developers that wish to build a fully distributable TileMill.app without requiring any other installation steps.

 ## Build node